NexOptic Technology (CVE:NXO) Shares Down 20% – Should You Sell?

 NexOptic Technology Corp.
-(CVE:NXO – Get Free Report)’s share price traded down 20% on Friday .
+(CVE:NXO – Get Free Report) shares traded down 20% during mid-day trading on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-480,200 shares were traded during trading, an increase of 387% from the average session volume of 98,644 shares.
+480,200 shares changed hands during mid-day trading, an increase of 387% from the average session volume of 98,644 shares.
 The stock had previously closed at C$0.03.

 NexOptic Technology Company Profile